 Dr. Christina Fournier, Associate Professor of Neurology.
 Dr. Fournier is well into her 5-year research grant from the Veterans Administration to develop a new questionnaire to measure the progression of ALS.
 The first phase of the project is complete with creation and validation of the Rasch-Built Overall ALS Disability Scale (ROADS), a new and improved tool for measuring the degree of disability in PALS.
 The ROADS is an improvement over the ALS Functional Rating Scale (ALSFRS-R), as it is shown to be more reliable and is expected to be more responsive in capturing smaller changes in disability.
 It is hoped that this new scale will improve the efficiency of future ALS clinical trials.
 You can read about ROADS and be directed to the ROADS webinar here.
 Many thanks to all the patients who helped by completing the questionnaire and then completing it again from home.
 We will now be using the ROADS along with the ALSFRS-R in our clinics to help us get a clear picture on how our patients are progressing.
 Additional opportunities to participate in this important research may be available at your clinic visit.
 Please consider participating in this important effort, as these efforts help us to design better clinical trials in the future.

-We are thrilled to announce Jane Bordeau, RN as our new Research Director.
-Jane is a familiar face among our team, having been with us since 2010.
+Jane Bordeau, RN is our Research Director.
+Jane has been with us since 2010.
 She has been a nurse coordinator on our research team on many ALS clinical and research trials.

 Ezana Assefa, PhD Student.
 Ezana is a new graduate student working with Dr. Glass on the question of why ALS patients are so different in their clinical characteristics.
 This is even true for those carrying a genetic form of the disease.
 Ezana has embarked on a project looking at genetic factors (i.e. genetic modifiers) that may underlie this disease heterogeneity using DNA and cells generated from skin biopsy samples from patients with genetic ALS, but with varying clinical features.
 Ezana is just getting started, but this promises to be an exciting project.